 If you would like to contribute to the RHS herbarium, please see the link for further information,

 The document linked here will provide guidance on how to make herbarium specimens.

-Free workshops are also organised for Collection Holders who want to learn or improve their skills in herbarium specimen making.
+Free workshops are also organised for Collection Holders who want to learn or improve their skills in herbarium specimen making - check the events page to see if one is happening soon.
 The RHS Colour chart is used and may be available for loan from your group or from central office, to ensure the colours of the specimens are recorded before they fade in the drying process.